-One of the most important lessons I've learned about writing is to be true to my character’s voice and, to not worry about what 'people' may think.
+One of the most important lessons I've learned about writing is to be true to my character’s voice AND, not to worry about what 'people' will think.
 When I was writing Beauty Beneath the Banyan (BBTB) one of my biggest regrets was my inexperience lead me to compromise this principle.

 One of my male narrators was an American Raven fighter pilot stationed in Laos during the Vietnam War.
 These pilots flew clandestine missions in America’s Secret War and unlike Vietnam where the pilots had to adhere to strict ‘Rules of Engagement,’ the Ravens were the cowboys of the airways where no such rules existed.

-My advice to writers is to turn off the filter and write your character true to their voice; do not let your sensor get in the way of developing your character's voice.
+My advice to writers is to turn off the filter and write your character true to their voice.
+Do not let your censor get in the way of developing your character's voice.
 DO NOT, I repeat DO NOT, do what I did to Raven—I regret not having the confidence to have written Raven dropping an F-bomb when he felt like it.

 Have you ever ignored your character's voice?